thanosgabi-ai/Bargain-Screener/README.md

 A desktop stock screening & analysis application built with **Python** and **PyQt6** — a "mini-Bloomberg terminal" combining fundamental screening, technical analysis, options pricing, portfolio optimization, and biotech-specific research tools in a single native Windows app.

 > **Note:** This is a commercial product.
 Source code and executable are not public — this repo showcases the project for portfolio purposes.
-Feel free to reach out if you'd like a live demo.

 ---

 ## 🖼️ Screenshots

-*(add 2-3 of your best screenshots here — Screening tab, Stock Deep-Dive, Options Overview work well)*

 ```
 ![Screening](screenshots/screening.png)